zabereznikova/docs.de-de/docs/framework/unmanaged-api/profiling/icorprofilerinfo-getinprocinspectionithisthread-method.md

 ms.assetid: badddccd-f85c-416e-9f0f-419eab2c9d42
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 3e0f56dd6ece32b1f05418ea288da409af5cad5f
+ms.openlocfilehash: bcc324d0f5cd14e1de9f02c8e6844a5868b70e8b
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: de-DE
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67782765"
+ms.locfileid: "74438909"
 ---
 # <a name="icorprofilerinfogetinprocinspectionithisthread-method"></a>ICorProfilerInfo::GetInprocInspectionIThisThread-Methode
-Ruft ein Objekt, das abgefragt werden kann, für die ICorDebugThread-Schnittstelle ab.
-Diese Methode ist in .NET Framework, Version 2.0, veraltet.
+Gets an object that can be queried for the ICorDebugThread interface.
+This method is obsolete in the .NET Framework version 2.0.

 ## <a name="syntax"></a>Syntax